 Below: Ken's more current photo taken from just a bit higher up and in the left hand gully with drier conditions.

-Below: And looking down the last pitch (Carlos' "new" winter finish) after the traverse left at the top of the ice.
+Below: And looking down the last pitch (the left variation) after the traverse at the top of the ice.